ingjefreypadilla/serviceBonus/README.md

 - Add a REST API (FastAPI) or GUI interface.
 - Package as a Python library with `pip install`.
 - Improving all business logic

+---

+## Take a look
+For further information, please refer to the GitHub repository at https://github.com/ingjefreypadilla/serviceBonus.
+This repository meticulously separates each commit and conducts thorough testing.